The only Michelin-starred pub in the capital, The Harwood Arms, is a London institution boasting some impressive credentials.

 Adding to the pub’s culinary credentials is the fact it is co-owned by chef extraordinaire Brett Graham, whose double Michelin-starred Notting Hill restaurant, The Ledbury, was named the fourteenth best restaurant in the world in 2016’s World’s 50 Best.

-The Harwood Arms prides itself on being “not your average gastropub”, with menu highlights such as buttered Cornish crab on English muffins with coastal herbs and pickled lemon; confit duck leg with pumpkin and orange marmalade, Swiss chard and kohlrabi; and poached pear with vanilla cream, walnut and stem ginger, cooked up skilfully by head chef Alex Harper.
+The Harwood Arms prides itself on being “not your average gastropub”, and menu highlights have included the likes of buttered Cornish crab on English muffins with coastal herbs and pickled lemon; confit duck leg with pumpkin and orange marmalade, Swiss chard and kohlrabi; and poached pear with vanilla cream, walnut and stem ginger.